 Mark Thiessen is an experienced Texas intoxication assault lawyer.
-He is Board Certified in DUI Defense by the National College for DUI Defense as approved by the American Bar Association and approved by the Texas Board of Legal Specialization for his expertise in defending clients against accusations of intoxication assault, intoxication manslaughter, and other DWI offenses.
+He is Triple Board Certified in DWI Defense Law by the National College for DWI Defense, DWI Law by the DWI Defense Lawyers Association, and is approved by the Texas Board of Legal Specialization for his expertise in defending clients against accusations of intoxication assault, Houston intoxication manslaughter, and other DWI offenses.
 He is one of only 5 DWI specialists in Texas.
 And of those, the only lawyer who is also a ACS-CHAL Lawyer-Scientist by the American Chemical Society.

 As a Houston DWI specialist with extensive trial experience and an impressive record that includes over 100 Not Guilty verdicts, Mark Thiessen and his team at the Thiessen Law Firm are here to protect your interests as you face charges for intoxication assault in Texas.
 If you have been arrested, waste no time in contacting our offices at 713-864-9000 to schedule a free consultation.
 Mark Thiessen is also one of the only attorneys to have achieved a Not Guilty verdict from a jury for Intoxication Assault.

 “I knew within 10 seconds after meeting Mark that he was going to be the attorney representing me in my case.

 If you do not hire Mark Thiessen to represent you in your DWI case, then you will be making a huge mistake that could personally and professionally follow you around for the rest of your life.”Greg, DWI Client – 2020